AdventureLouis/AutoScaling_in_Terraform/README.md

 # AutoScaling_in_Terraform
 ## Auto scaling implementation in AWS using Terraform
-### The aim of the project is to illustrate how cost can be controlled and properly managed when utilizing AWS services
+The aim of the project is to implement auto scaling in some AWS services which will in turn help to control cost
 <br>

 ![Auto-scaling-diagram](https://github.com/user-attachments/assets/753a7eee-aa9f-4e70-87fa-5cea474f8491)